-- Start your assignment as early as possible because a first class essay requires plenty of revision and polishing.
+A first-class essay requires plenty of revision and polishing.
 Setting aside two or three weeks for improving the content of your essay will render a high understanding of the module.
 Moreover, starting early will also allow you to gather all the necessary and additional information for your essay.

 The assignment questions may require you to critically analyse and provide sufficient primary sources.
-Primary sources are especially critical and are credible.
+Primary sources are especially critical and credible.

-- Use as many primary sources such as cases and statutes.
-Secondary sources are also useful for background information.
-Avoid using the internet too much as some websites may not be fully updated and credible for academic reference.
+Avoid relying on the internet too much, as some websites may not be fully updated and credible for academic reference.

-- Make sure you accurately use Oscola referencing system for legal citations.
+I'm a Law Lecturer, so for students in my subject, make sure you accurately use Oscola referencing system for legal citations.
 Avoid making small errors.
 Double check by referring to the referencing guide given by the University.